Derek Winnert

 The two have somehow survived a hideous monster that roams the planet.
 Dr Morbius has made a discovery and has no intention of sharing it.
 In fact Morbius tries to stop Adams and crew coming, and then makes it very clear they are not welcome.

-They do land, and Robby the Robot meets them and transports Adams and Lieutenants Jerry Farman and Doc Ostrow to the residence of Morbius, who reveals that the other members of his expedition were killed one by one by a planetary force and that their starship, the Bellerophon, was vaporised when the survivors tried to take off.
+They do land, and Robby the Robot meets them and transports Adams and Lieutenants Jerry Farman and Doc Ostrow to the rather attractive, futuristic residence of Morbius, who reveals that the other members of his expedition were killed one by one by a planetary force and that their starship, the Bellerophon, was vaporised when the survivors tried to take off.
 Morbius, his wife and daughter Altaira were immune, but his wife died of natural causes.

 Both Commander Adams and Lieutenant Jerry Farman are very taken by the lovely Altaira, and soon find themselves vying for her affections.
 This might be to do with Anne Francis’s miniskirt – the first worn in a Hollywood movie.

-As a side issue, the film was banned in Spain and not shown there till 1967 as General Franco’s dictatorship considered it obscene that a woman would wear a miniskirt to show off legs.
+As a side issue, the film was banned in Spain and not shown there till 1967 as General Franco’s dictatorship considered it obscene that a woman would wear a miniskirt to show off her legs.

 4